florianpirchner/java-gpt-commands/README.md

 ## Ask your friends

 To tell GPT-4, that there is a choice to select "Ask your friends".
-It is that easy.
+It is that simple.

 ```java
 public class AskYourFriendsCommand extends AbstractCommand {